 The Absolute Sovereignty of God

 And who do Bart Ehrman and the atheists and the sceptics and the agnostics and the ex-Christians think they are, telling God what he should be like?
 Who are they to say how he should act?
 His challenge to them is “To whom will ye liken me, and make me equal, and compare me, that we may be like?”
 (Isa 46:5); “For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD” (Isa 55:8).
-“Woe to him that striveth with his Maker!
-Let the potsherd strive with the potsherd of the earth.
-Shall the clay say to him that fashioneth it, What makest thou? or thy work, He hath no hands?
+“Woe unto him that striveth with his Maker!
+Let the potsherd strive with the potsherds of the earth.
+Shall the clay say too him that fashioneth it, What makest thou? or thy work, He hath no hands?
 Woe unto him that saith unto his father, What begettest thou? or to the woman, What hast thou brought forth?”
 (Isa 45:9-10).